bormaxi8080/osint-timeline/DRAFT.md

 Xeno-RAT is an open-source remote access tool (RAT) developed in C#, providing a comprehensive set of features for remote system management.
 Has features such as HVNC, live microphone, reverse proxy, and much much more: https://github.com/moom825/xeno-rat

 AttackGen is a cybersecurity incident response testing tool that leverages the power of large language models and the comprehensive MITRE ATT&CK framework.
 The tool generates tailored incident response scenarios based on user-selected threat actor groups and your organisation's details: https://github.com/mrwadams/attackgen

+SploitScan is a sophisticated cybersecurity utility designed to provide detailed information on vulnerabilities and associated proof-of-concept (PoC) exploits: https://github.com/xaitax/SploitScan

 SubBrute - A DNS meta-query spider that enumerates DNS records, and subdomains: https://github.com/TheRook/subbrute